Wheeler developed many tactics in pressure politics. In fact, many call pressure politics “Wheelerism.”

-While working as a boy on the family farm, an inebriated laborer injured his leg with a hayfork.
-Young Wheeler also observed another drunken person frighten his mother and sisters.
+While working as a boy on the family farm, an drunk laborer injured Wayne’s leg with a hayfork.
+Young Wheeler also saw another drunken person frighten his mother and sisters.
 These events appear to have traumatized him and led to his antipathy to drinking.

 Upon graduation from high school, Wheeler taught school for two years and then entered Oberlin College.
 There, he excelled in argument and debate.

-After receiving his B.A. from Oberlin in 1894, Wheeler accepted employment as an organizer for the recently established Anti-Saloon League.
+Wheeler received his B.A. from Oberlin in 1894.
+Wheeler accepted a job as a recruiter for the recently formed Anti-Saloon League.
 While continuing to work full time, he attended Western Reserve Law School.
 In 1898 he received his LL.B.

-Wheeler then promptly decame attorney for the League, an organization to which he devoted the rest of his life.
+Wheeler then promptly became attorney for the League.
+This was an group to which he devoted the rest of his life.
 He became head of Ohio for the League in 1903.

 II.
 Effective Leader

 Under Wayne Wheeler’s leadership, the League focused entirely on achieving Prohibition.
-It organized at the grass-roots level and worked extensively through churches.
-The League supported or opposed candidates entirely based entirely on their position regarding prohibition.
-It completely disregard their party affiliation or position on other issues.
+It organized at the grass-roots level.
+And it also worked extensively through churches.
+The League supported or opposed candidates entirely based entirely on their position on prohibition.
+It completely disregard their party affiliation or other matters.
 And it worked with the two major parties instead of the smaller Prohibition Party.

 III.
 Deeply Committed to Prohibition

 Wheeler tended to present his views as the views of the League.
 Even when the League had either no view or a different view.
-Convinced of the importance of prohibition, he demanded hard work from himself and others.
-Frequently ignoring holidays, including Christmas and Easter, he expected others to do the same.
+He was convinced of the importance of prohibition.
+So he demanded hard work from himself and others.
+Of ignoring holidays, including Christmas and Easter, he expected others to do the same.

-Even his love letters to his fiancee, Ella Belle Candy, typically contained observations on prohibition along with professions of affection.
-After their marriage in 1901, their house became an extension of his office.
+Even his love letters to his fiancee, Ella Belle Candy, had views on prohibition.
+Of course, along with statements of love.
+They were marriage in 1901.
+Then their house became an extension of his office.
 The couple had three children.
-Yet everything in life, including his family was subordinate to his prohibition activities.
+Yet everything in life, including his family, was second to his prohibition activities.
 Even on their 50th wedding anniversary, Wheeler left his wife alone.
-He did that so he could travel to participate in a debate on prohibition.
+He did that so he could travel to a debate on prohibition.

-Wheeler frequently claimed to have essentially written the National Prohibition Enforcement Act (the Volstead Act.)
-But Congressman Andrew Volstead repeatedly denied that assertion.
-However, it is clear that Wheeler was at least highly influential in drafting its contents.
-Congress and others also continually called on him to explain its complex provisions.
+Wheeler often claimed to have written the National Prohibition Enforcement Act.
+That’s the Volstead Act.
+But Congressman Andrew Volstead repeatedly denied it.
+Yet it’s clear that Wheeler was at least highly important in drafting its contents.
+Congress and others often called on Volstead to explain its complex provisions.

 Called for Strong Enforcement

-Many prohibitionists stressed the importance of education to bring about voluntary compliance.
+Many prohibitionists stressed the importance of education.
+That was to bring about voluntary compliance.
 But Wheeler insisted on strict and vigorous enforcement.
-He was a strong proponent of strong force.
+He was a proponent of strong force.
 And “he desired the most severe penalties, the most aggressive policies even to calling out the Army and navy, the most relentless prosecution.”1

 The Prohibition Bureau added poisons to industrial alcohol to prevent its us as a beverage.
-Wheeler opposed the use of nonpoisonous denaturants such as soap or other noxious but harmless substances.
+Wheeler opposed the use of nonpoisonous additives such as soap or other noxious but harmless things.
 He argued that “the government is under no obligation to furnish people with alcohol that is drinkable when the Constitution prohibits it.
 The person who drinks this industrial alcohol…is a deliberate suicide.”2

 IV.
 Powerful Leader